 Let's get away from the partisan obstruction and debate going around in endless circles on the various zero-sum, across-the-board, all-or-nothing health care schemes that the partisan ideologues keep pitching to us.
 It is getting us nowhere and the grassroots demands progress.
 There is common ground on Health Care where we all know there are do-able legislative fixes that can be made right now.
 DIVE DEEPER to see how independent thinking can make a difference on this issue.

 Farmers and rural communities have dealt with a sag in commodities pricing and an explosion of small farm bankruptcies for over a decade.
-Rural downtowns across the American agricultural heartland have been steadily declining.
-We must address this fundamental challenge to our nation and the economy by bringing federal focus back to these communities that are the backbone of the nation.
-With work on rural and agricultural infrastructure and focused efforts to better link family farms and our inland communities to regional and international trade, we can get the ball rolling.
-Let’s invest in improving the economic development potential of rural community centers, enhance the nation's cross-region and cross-country freight rail networks, and address our nation's ongoing responsibility to renew the trillions of dollars’ worthof shared agricultural assets.
-These investments in 2021 will have critical long term impact on opportunities for farmers, and on quality of life of rural communities throughout the nation.
+Meanwhile, rural downtowns across the American agricultural heartland have been steadily declining.
+Rural America has been slowly dying on the vine for years now...but no one in D.C. has really focused on this critical issue threatening our future as a nation.
+We must address this fundamental challenge to our families and the national economy by bringing federal focus back to these communities that are still the backbone of the nation.
+We must work on transportation infrastructure to better link family farms and our inland communities to regional and international trade.
+Let’s invest shrewdly in improving the quality of life and the economic development potential of rural community centers.
+Let's work with the private sector to enhance the nation's cross-region and cross-country freight rail networks so we can bring new skilled jobs to rural communities and get goods to global markets efficiently.
+And right now, let's make sure infrastructure spending addresses our nation's ongoing responsibility to care for and renew the trillions of dollars’ worth of shared agricultural assets America depends on -- like the irrigation resources that are so critical in Washington state.
+These investments now will have critical long-term impact on opportunities for our farmers and agri-businesses, but more importantly on quality of life in rural communities throughout the nation that millions of us call home.
 DIVE DEEPER to see how independent thinking can make a difference on this issue.

 Offer Americans knowledge and opportunity, and we will thrive.
-There is widespread consensus that as the U.S. economy evolves, Americans in all industries and professions will regularly require new skills and perspectives to effectively compete globally.
-So let's fund federal programs right now that can offer every adult from 18 to 118 the opportunity to empower themselves and jump start their futures with easily accessible 21st Century workplace and career learning.
-Let's be the first nation in human history to make adult professional development a universal opportunity for citizens in 2021 just as we pioneered the concept of free childhood public education in the 1800s.
+There is widespread consensus that as the U.S. economy evolves, Americans in all industries and professions will regularly require new skills and updated perspectives to maintain their quality of life and compete globally for market share against oppressed low-wage workforces.
+So let's stop expanding unemployment insurance and wage-supplements and focus on funding federal programs right now that can offer every adult from 18 to 118 the opportunity to empower themselves and jump start their futures with easily accessible 21st Century workplace and career learning.
+Let's be the first nation in human history to make subsidized adult professional development and personal enrichment programming a universal opportunity for American citizens by 2023 -- just as we pioneered the concept of free childhood public education for the world in the late 1800s.
+This is something we can do; the infrastructure is there in our public community college and private on-line learning sectors.
+So let's get it done.
 DIVE DEEPER to see how independent thinking can make a difference on this issue.

-Covid-19 has given us a lot to learn from (instead of wasting time bickering over).
-So let's engage the many resources of federal government to now scan the horizon so we can better meet these kinds of challenges and opportunities in our future.
-By winter of 2021 let's see that federal content experts across disciplines and departments have come together to create reliable banks of knowledge and supply-chain contingencies covering a wide range of potential scenarios of significant national mobilization.
-There's no time to dither on this.
+Covid-19 has given us a lot to learn from (instead of wasting time bickering over how it panned out for political gamesmanship).
+Frankly, who cares about the personalities involved in our response to the pandemic.
+Let's focus on how to deal better with the next one.
+So let's engage the many resources of federal government to now scan the horizon for what worked on the public health scene between late 2019 and today so that we can better meet these kinds of challenges and opportunities in our future.
+By winter of 2022-23 let's see that federal content experts across disciplines and departments have come together to create reliable banks of knowledge and supply-chain contingencies covering a wide range of potential scenarios of significant national mobilization (for public health, natural disaster or other possible emergencies).
+There's no time to dither on this or to look for political points or zingers.
 DIVE DEEPER to see how independent thinking can make a difference on this issue.

-Not only are taxes still inevitable in our lives, but yet another reality of the post-Covid "new normal" is that government revenue streams will need to become torrents in the near future if we are to emerge from the current crisis intact as a nation.
-So it's high time we stop pandering for votes and work seriously to make taxation in the United States clearer, fairer, and more universally applicable (in the sense that everyone and every institution participates equitably and appropriately in keeping the wheels of national government rolling).
+Not only are taxes still inevitable in our lives in the 2020s, but yet another reality of the post-Covid "new normal" is that government revenue streams will need to become torrents in the near future if we are to emerge from the pandemic crisis intact as a nation.
+So it's high time we stop pandering for votes with lies and misinformation on government revenue needs, deficits and fair taxation, and instead work seriously to make taxation in the United States clearer, fairer, and more universally applicable (in the sense that everyone and every institution participates equitably and appropriately in keeping the wheels of national government rolling).
 DIVE DEEPER to see how independent thinking can make a difference on this issue.

 Should we balance the Federal budget?
 If you said yes, then how?
-What must we give up to do it?
-What do we gain if we do it?
+What must we give up in order to do it?
+What do we gain as a nation if we do it?
 What could we lose if we don't?
-If we need to balance the Federal Budget, what specifically should we sacrifice in federal spending to solve the budget dilemma we have been facing since the late 1990s?
-A serious (and sincere) representative in Congress must start answering this question with "we must achieve shrewder budgeting (and ultimately less federal spending) in all areas beginning in 2021," and finish with "and we must stimulate increased revenues from all sources."
-That's the extent of possible answers.
-So from Day One in 2021, let's get real on this important issue together.
+So, if we need to balance the Federal Budget, what specifically should we sacrifice in federal spending to solve the budget dilemma that we have been facing since the late 1990s?
+A serious (and sincere) representative in Congress (focused on solutions and not cynical re-election hype) must start answering this question with "we must achieve shrewder budgeting (and ultimately less federal spending) in all areas beginning in 2023," and finish with "and we must stimulate increased revenues from all sources."
+That's the extent of all possible answers to this existential challenge.
+So, from Day One in 2023, let's get real on this important issue together.
 Let's get started finding ways to trim all expenditures in wise proportions across the board over the next 5 years while raising revenues equitably over the next decade; and most importantly let's do this without curtailing opportunities for family and business prosperity at the grassroots.
+We are all going to have to sacrifice in some ways to get this done, citizens, bureaucrats, companies, non-profits, rich, poor, middle class...you name it.
+Just make it proportionate and outline to each of us how our sacrifice will impact our lives, our communities and future generations.
+This is the challenge of our generation, akin to what FDR asked of what became known as "The Greatest Generation" in the 1930s and 1940s.
+Don't the petty politicians who decried the New Deal and U.S. involvement in the European theater of World War II seem ridiculous now?
+The partisan politicians and wealthy fat cats who called government intervention in the Post-Depression economy "socialism" and "overreach", the others who advocated appeasement of Hitler and abandonment of Democracy across the Atlantic: Don't they seem silly, almost laughable, in retrospect?
 DIVE DEEPER to see how independent thinking can make a difference on this issue.